Cwmbrân Town A.F.C.

 The Crows were formed in 1951 when Whiteheads AFC disbanded.
 After playing in junior leagues the club switched to the Welsh League in 1960, moving to Cwmbran Stadium in 1975.

-In 1978 Cwmbrân Town finished bottom of the Welsh League Premier Division and were relegated, in 1981 the Crows finished 16th but in 1982 won promotion to the Premier Division.
+In 1978 Cwmbrân Town finished at the bottom of the Welsh League Premier Division and were relegated, in 1981 the Crows finished 16th but in 1982 won promotion to the Premier Division.
 In 1986 Cwmbrân Town became full members of the FAW and were chosen as one of 14 Welsh clubs to participate in both the English FA Cup and FA Trophy.

 History

 Formed in 1951, Cwmbrân Town began in the Monmouthshire Senior League, playing their matches at Cwmbrân Park.
 In 1960 the club joined the Welsh Football League and they moved to their present home at the Cwmbran Stadium in 1975.
 Cwmbrân lost their place in the top division of the Welsh Football League in 1978 and it took them three years to return to the top level.
 Although they finished eighth in the 1981–82 season, they were invited to join the National Division of the restructured League.
 Cwmbrân finished third in 1986–87 and almost won the title in 1989–90.
 In 1992 they were invited to become founder members of the League of Wales.
 They took the title by five points from rivals and near-neighbours Inter Cardiff, conceding only 22 goals all season and losing only three games (all 1–0).

 That inaugural championship brought European reward in the form of a UEFA Champions League tie against Cork City from the Republic of Ireland.
 In the preliminary round, Cwmbrân won the home leg 3–2, after being 3–0 in front but despite going a goal ahead early in the second match they lost 2–1 and went out on away goals.
 Cwmbrân had another taste of European football in 1997 in the European Cup Winners Cup, having lost 2–1 to newly crowned champions Barry Town in the Welsh Cup final.

 Qualifying for Europe again in 1998 and 1999, Cwmbrân met FC Național București of Romania, and Celtic respectively.

 In the 1999–2000 Welsh Cup final Cwmbrân lost to Bangor City, and in 2002–03 Barry Town defeated them in the final in a penalty shoot-out.
 In the 2003–04 UEFA Cup they lost 6–0 on aggregate to Maccabi Haifa of Israel, playing the away leg in İzmir, Turkey.